NicFibwi/proyectofinal/README.md

     · [x] type-effectiveness (Type effectiveness against the pokemon) · [x] typebadge (Types looking good)
-    · [x] pokemon-evolution-chain (Visual representation of pokemon evolution chain) · [x] pokemon-species-info (Any info worth implementing into the page from /pokemon-species/) · [ ] pokemon-info (Any info worth implementing into the page from /pokemon/) Abilities, cries, height, id, name, types,
+    · [x] pokemon-evolution-chain (Visual representation of pokemon evolution chain) · [x] pokemon-species-info (Any info worth implementing into the page from /pokemon-species/ and /pokemon/) · [ ] pokemon-info (Any info worth implementing into the page from /pokemon/) Abilities, cries, height, id, name, types,
     · [ ] pokemon-move-table (Table of all the moves the pokemon can learn)